Dev Mode. Emulators used.

 They really do like to work with us in these particular cases and they understand that we may need to use them more often than not.

-It becomes a little bit more tricky if we are trying to coordinate programming since we don't have exclusive use of the land.
+It becomes a little bit more tricky if we're trying to coordinate programming since we don't have exclusive use of the land.

 For instance if there was a park that had tennis courts and we were trying to schedule tennis class or something like that on that particular piece that may be a little bit more tricky.